SIGN UP FOR NEWSLETTER

 Delhi is one of the best cities to shop in India.
 It has been the capital city during the Mughal rule in India and during the British rule as well.

 Connaught Place in Delhi ,is known for its unique architecture designed by the British.
 There are well established retail shops for ethnic wear and jewellery.
 Baba Kharak Singh Marg in Connaught Place, is known as the State Government Emporia.
 Nearly all the Indian States have a store in this lane.Further,textiles and handicrafts from the various Indian states are on display here.

 The Central Cottage Industries in Janpath stocks the best handicrafts from all over the country.

 Khan Market is a high end shopping place in Delhi for home furnishings and ethnic wear.
-It is a favourite shopping destination with the expatriates .
-The book shops and coffee shops are very popular.
+The book shops and coffee shops are very popular with the expats .

 While there are several shopping markets in Delhi, here we list down 3 of the popular shopping markets.